 Due to various laws of physics, your Mustang’s weight will shift forward whenever you step on the brake pedal.
 As a result, the vehicle’s front brakes perform roughly 70 percent of the work required to slow down or stop the car.
 Because of their immense importance to the vehicle as a whole and that they are prone to wearing out much faster, many auto manufacturers began to incorporate disc brakes on the front two wheels in the early 1970s.

-Because that sort of driving puts strains on a braking system in which average motorists can’t begin to imagine, it is crucial for racers be able to deflect heat from the wheels at every turn.
-The exposure to the outside air in which disc brakes offer cools the rotor at a rapid rate and prevents overheating, brake fade, and other related issues.
+Because that sort of driving puts strains on a braking system which average motorists can’t begin to imagine, it is crucial for racers to be able to deflect heat from the wheels at every turn.
+The exposure to the outside air that disc brakes offer cools the rotor at a rapid rate and prevents overheating, brake fade, and other related issues.

 The main reason for incorporating disc brakes in the front and drum brakes in the rear is pure economics, but don’t let the modest price tag deter you.
 Modern-day brake drums are first-rate compared to those produced in the early 1960s and many of them provide even better stopping power than the early model disc brakes in the front.
 Additionally, because the front brakes do the lion’s share of the work, there is no real need for extra braking power in the back if you primarily stick to the streets.